 He may be complacently comfortable in his limbo world where two women feed him cake.
 Or he is throwing a pity party in the depths of Liminality where he feels life isn't going to get better because he is getting what he deserves.

-You try to act happy, faking until you make it, or you have detached, found your strength, peace, power etc. Whether acting or being strong and happy, the MLCer may interpret this as things are fine or she's moved on or she doesn't want me back, and thus continue his present behaviours.
-It is at times necessary or helpful to let the MLCer know that the present behaviours or state of conditions are not acceptable--that what he is doing does bother you, and you are not happy with how things are.
+You try to act happy, faking until you make it, or you have detached, found your strength, peace, power etc. Whether acting or being strong and happy, the MLCer may interpret this as things are fine or she's moved on or she doesn't want me back, and thus continue his present behaviors.
+It is at times necessary or helpful to let the MLCer know that the present behaviors or state of conditions are not acceptable--that what he is doing does bother you, and you are not happy with how things are.

 A calm statement is rarely effective; a show of strong emotions is required for your own release of the emotions and for him to get the message.